The stable category of Gorenstein flat sheaves on a noetherian scheme: The stable category of Gorenstein flat-cotorsion sheaves

 along with faithful injectivity of $\E$ implies that $\I\otimes \F$ is acyclic, hence $\F$ is \Ftac.

-For the converse, let $\F$ be an \Ftac\ complex of flat cotorsion sheaves and $\C$ be a flat cotorsion sheaf.
+For the converse, let $\F$ be an \Ftac\ complex of flat-cotorsion sheaves and $\C$ be a flat-cotorsion sheaf.
 Recall from \cite[Proposition 3.3]{DMfSSl11} that $\C$ is a direct summand of $\Homqc{\I}{\E}$ for some injective sheaf $\I$ and injective cogenerator $\E$.
 Thus \eqref{adj_FC} shows that $\cathom{\F}{\C}$ is acyclic.
 Moreover, it follows from Theorem~\ref{acyc.cotor} that $\Cy[n]{\F}$ is cotorsion for every $n\in\ZZ$, so $\cathom{\C}{\F}$ is acyclic. \end{proof}

 \begin{theorem} Assume that $X$ is semi-separated noetherian.
-A sheaf on $X$ is Gorenstein flat cotorsion if and only if it is cotorsion and Gorenstein flat; that is,
+A sheaf on $X$ is Gorenstein flat-cotorsion if and only if it is cotorsion and Gorenstein flat; that is,

 \end{theorem}

 \begin{proof} The containment ``$\subseteq$'' is immediate by Theorem~\ref{acyc.cotor} and Proposition~\ref{Ftac_thm}.
 For the reverse containment, let $\M$ be a cotorsion Gorenstein flat sheaf on $X$.
 There exists an \Ftac\ complex $\F$ of flat sheaves with $\M = \Cy[0]{\F}$.
 As $(\catFlatTilde,\catdgCot{X})$ is a complete cotorsion pair, see Remark~\ref{fc}, there is an exact sequence in $\Ch{\Qcoh{X}}$